ModernCPPBook/Examples/README.md

 ## Outline

+### Mandelbrot and Julia sets

+All the examples for the fractal sets of the book can be found [here](https://github.com/ModernCPPBook/Examples/tree/main/set).
+We start with the serial implementation.
+For the shared memory parallism the parallel algorithms of the C++ SL and asynchronous programming are used.
+Last, the distributed implementaiton using HPX.

 ### Appendix

 All the examples for the Appendix of the book can be found [here](https://github.com/ModernCPPBook/Examples/tree/main/appendix).
 Here, we look into advanced C++ features like ranges, replacement new, move semantics, and lambda funcitons.